Playing-Based Program That Has Students

 After about 3 months, students can play an array of musical styles such as classical, blues, accompaniment, and Contemporary.
 After about a year, imagine a student who can sit down after work or school and play an assortment of blues or even accompany themselves while they sing along or someone else sings along.
 They're getting all the emotional benefits, the psychological benefits, the sheer fun and pleasure of playing.
 It's a beautiful form of self expression and it is neurologically powerful.

 Do we ever teach them to read music?
 Absolutely!
-The goal is for them to not only pick up any sheet of music , learn to play through by reading, but also for them to have the set of tools needed to map it out onto the keyboard so that it becomes a part of their huge repertoire of music they love to play!
+The goal is for them to not only pick up any sheet of music and learn to play it through by reading, but also for them to have the set of tools needed to map it out onto the keyboard so that it becomes a part of their huge repertoire of music that they love to play!
 Our students start building a huge repertoire of music from the very beginning and music they read just gets added on to their repertoire.
-Simply music brilliantly gives students the set of tools to quickly get music off the page.
+Simply Music Piano gives students the set of tools to quickly get music off the page.
 Their music goes where they go.

 "My boys are 8 and 10.
 They've had just 12 lessons with Simply Music and already know 12 songs.
 Not just "Twinkly, Twinkle Little Star' and "Mary Had a Little Lamb," but real music.
 The boys are already playing the blues.
 They think they're hot stuff." --Rebecca Neis, Parent.